 A requester is someone who submits requests to Conversations but does not receive or work on requests.
 This would include most employees from other departments.
 Conversations integrates into Slack and Microsoft Teams (email is enabled by default), providing requesters with a single point of contact and allowing them to submit requests in the way they are used to.

-During the process of setting up Conversations, the Administrator will need to create a "Conversations Expert" role in Personio.
-They can then assign to this role the employees who will be taking care of employee requests (the experts).
-The Administrator will have access to the "Conversations Expert" role by default.
+When setting up Conversations, the Administrator will need to create a custom "Conversations Expert" employee role in Personio's Settings.
+They can assign any users who will be taking care of employee requests (the experts) to this employee role.
+The Administrator has access to the "Conversations Expert" employee role by default.
+Learn how to create a custom employee role.

-The table below shows how the two roles are assigned and the access rights for each role.
+The table below shows how the two functions are assigned and the permissions for each.

 The first expert: this person will likely be the Administrator with access to Conversations by default All following experts: by the Administrator / first expert |